 13. Keyword Volume

 Are you targeting keywords that are actually searched frequently?
 Ranking on the first page for hundreds of terms that nobody searches for is worthless.
-Imagine your business sells dogs, cats, monkeys, unicorns and lizard.
-All other things equal, it would be wise to focus your efforts on "dogs", since it gets the most search volume.
+Imagine your business sells dogs, cats, monkeys, unicorns, and lizards.
+All other things equal, it would be wise to focus your efforts on “dogs”, since it gets the most search volume.
 However, we know that all things are not equal and profit margins on unicorns are just outrageous these days.